rohithsigma6/election_front/README.md

 The Election App is licensed under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute the app, but please adhere to the terms specified in the license.

 Thank you for using the Election App, and we hope it helps you engage in the democratic process by providing easy access to essential election information.
-If you have any questions or encounter issues, please contact our support team at support@electionapp.com.
+If you have any questions or encounter issues, please get in touch with our team at rohithsigma6@gmail.com

 Happy voting! 🗳️